 When she graduated, the road became bumpier.
 “I didn’t want to be in modern or ballet companies anymore.
 I was depressed and confused,” Petinaud says.
 Strapped for money, she stopped taking class and worked at a hotel.
 She toyed with dropping dance altogether.
 Then on a whim, she decided to audition for The Lion King.
 She was immediately cut, but she had caught the Broadway bug.
 With persistence, she eventually made it as far as the final round for the Las Vegas company.
 “The casting director told me he loved me but I needed to lose weight,” Petinaud remembers.
 “I was destroyed, but that kicked me into gear.
 I fought hard to get back to dance class and into shape.”

-She worked as well with choreographer Josh Prince in his Broadway Dance Lab.
+Then in 2011, Petinaud finally got her first shot in a musical, as a replacement on The Color Purple national tour.
+Returning to New York, she booked a regional production of Sweet Charity; she also worked with choreographer Josh Prince in his The Broadway Dance Lab.
 “Josh taught me that the girl who’s a strong actress making bold choices is more intriguing than the one with perfect technique,” says Petinaud.
 She added acting classes at the Jen Waldman Studio.
-“It opened me up to a new world of possibilities to enhance the choices I made as a dancer.”
+“It opened me up to a new world of possibilities with using acting to enhance the choices made as a dancer.”

-Before booking Evita, Petinaud had gone to the Aladdin audition.
+Before booking Evita, Petinaud had gone to the Aladdin audition, enticed by the large number of people of color slated to be in the ensemble.
 She was not chosen, but her agency resubmitted her after the initial audition.
 She was taken by surprise when they called to congratulate her a few days later: She had her first Great White Way gig.

 Lauren Kay is a New York writer and dancer.